braddle/pact-workshop-golang/README.md

 Before you move on and start testing the successful request go back to you Not Found test and add a field that does not exist to you tests.
 Get the test to pass on the consumer.
 Push the Pact Contract to the Broker and run the Producer tests.
-Check the result of can I deploy for the Consumer and Producer. _Note: fix the test before you start the successful request testing._
+Check the result of can I deploy for the Consumer and Producer.

+_**Note**: fix the test before you start the successful request testing._

 #### Sucessful Request (HTTP 200 - OK)

 Start with successful request to the endpoint `/thing/1234`.
 Rather than creating a test for the entire response straight away consider building up the test

 First create a test that looks for some Scalar types in the response.
 The add test to cover the variable array fields.
 Try using the various different ways to creating test content for the Consumer tests: